BerkeBuyukkopru/Full-Stack-E-Commerce-Project/README.md

 ---

-## 🏗️ Architecture
+## Architecture

 The backend is built as a **Web API** using a folder-based layered architecture.
 It implements the **Repository Pattern** to decouple the data access logic from the application logic, ensuring clean and maintainable code.

 The project structure consists of the following layers:

-* **📂 Models:** Represents the database entities (MongoDB Documents) such as `Product`, `User`, and `Order`.
+* **Models:** Represents the database entities (MongoDB Documents) such as `Product`, `User`, and `Order`.
-* **📂 Dtos (Data Transfer Objects):** Defines the data structures used for data transport between the client and server, ensuring that internal database entities are not exposed directly.
+* **Dtos (Data Transfer Objects):** Defines the data structures used for data transport between the client and server, ensuring that internal database entities are not exposed directly.
-* **📂 Repositories:** The Data Access Layer.
+* **Repositories:** The Data Access Layer.
 Handles direct interactions with the MongoDB database (CRUD operations) using the MongoDB Driver.
-* **📂 Services:** Contains pure business logic and helper classes (e.g., `TokenService` for JWT generation, `OrderExpirationService` for background tasks).
+* **Services:** Contains pure business logic and helper classes (e.g., `TokenService` for JWT generation, `OrderExpirationService` for background tasks).
-* **📂 Controllers:** The API Layer.
+* **Controllers:** The API Layer.
 Handles incoming HTTP requests, validates inputs via DTOs, orchestrates the Repositories/Services, and returns HTTP responses.

 ---